MJRidder/QuizPrep/README.md

 OPEN QUESTIONS
 - Quiz - how to avoid the counting to be unlimited? and/or only have one point per question.
-- Quiz - How to fix the start/Next, scoring and question fields always in the same place?
-Keeping the same spacing.
 - Quiz - best way to optimise for mobile
-- Quiz - in JS, for quiz 1/2/3, best to copy/paste JS or work with if/else statements?
+- Footer - footer remains a struggle, does not remain at the bottom

 To DO:
 - Quiz - clean up the score after pressing "Restart"
+- Keywords - add unique keywords for each page (relevant to the quiz)
+- Images - add the right images and sizes to the different screen sizes
+- Samsung 8 - update pages for smallest devices

 # Quizprep - about the page
 Welcome to Quizprep.
 A page that test your knowledge on three of the most sought after fantasy TV shows and movies.
 In the long term this could be a community let page where quizzes on all types of subjects can be shared and played, but to start the focus lies on the Witcher series, the Lord of the Rings movies (The early 2000 ones still win it for me!) and the Game of Thrones series (might skip the final episodes).
 The website allows you to play all three and tracks your score as you do it, hopefully helping you learn a few interesting facts on the shows.
 It also has a contact page through which feedback can be shared, bugs can be reported and new quiz ideas can be shared.